xyliatgithub/EN650654-2025/LabOne/readme.md

 3. **Important Notes**
    VirtualBox is compatible with most consumer computers; however, there are exceptions for certain hardware architectures, such as Apple products with the M1 chip.
    If you encounter difficulties with this step, consider switching to a Windows machine or using the machines available in the MSSI lab.
    Below are instructions for setting up Ubuntu 22.04 using **VMware Fusion Player** on Apple M1 chip devices.
-However, please note that we have only verified the lab on Ubuntu 16.04 using VirtualBox, so there may be some differences.
+However, **please note that we have only verified the lab on Ubuntu 16.04 using VirtualBox, so there may be some differences**.

 - **Using VMware Fusion Player**
    - VirtualBox does not fully support the SEED Ubuntu 16.04 VM on Apple Silicon machines (M chips).
 For these devices, we recommend using **VMware Fusion Player**.